-of double-stained cells in the CCI-FC diet group compared to the other groups (one-way ANOVA, p = 0.0028; $F{(2,9)} = 12.09$; Fig. 7D).
-Further, double staining of APC with caspase-3 showed a significantly lower percentage of cells in the FC diet-CCI group compared to the CCI-control diet group (one-way ANOVA, p = 0.0009; $F{(2,9)} = 16.9$; Fig. 7E), suggesting an ongoing higher rate of apoptosis in the untreated injured group.
+Luxol Fast Blue (LFB) staining showed myelin disruption after CCI, particularly in the caudate-putamen and internal capsule.
+Qualitative analysis indicated preserved patterns of myelin in CCI-FC and craniotomy-control mice (Fig. 7a), whereas CCI-control diet animals showed severe disruption.
+Myelin-basic-protein (MBP) showed a statistically significant decrease in CCI mice fed with the control diet, with the levels fully restored after FC supplementation (One way ANOVA; p < 0.0001, $F{(2,12)}$ = 27.81; Fig. 7b).
+Injury reduced oligodendrocytes peri-lesionally.
+This CCI-induced reduction was not modified by the FC diet (One way ANOVA; p =0.00417, $F{(2,9)} = 4.619$ ; Fig. 7c).
+However, dual staining with APC and BrdU showed a much higher percentage of double-stained cells in the CCI-FC diet group compared with the other groups (One way ANOVA; p = 0.0028, $F{(2,9)} = 12.09$ ; Fig 7d).
+Furthermore, double staining of APC with caspase-3, showed a significantly lower percentage of cells in the FC diet-CCI group compared with the CCI-control diet group (One way ANOVA; p = 0.0009, $F{(2.9)} = 16.9$ ; Fig. 7e), suggesting an ongoing higher rate of apoptosis in the untreated injured group.
 Overall, these findings support a protective effect of FC on white matter and a significant support of the proliferative pool of oligodendrocytes.

-Fortasyn Connect modulates changes in synaptic markers after controlled cortical impact/synaptophysin and post-synaptic density 95
+FC modulates changes in synaptic markers after CCI - synaptophysin and PSD-95

-It has been shown that even mild experimental TBI, which is not associated with development of a lesion cavity, leads to dendritic degeneration of the apparently spared neurons in the perilesional area, and to loss of synapses, as evidenced using synaptophysin immunostaining,89 as early as 3 days post-injury.
-Further, in the same mild CCI mouse model, altered dendritic spine density and marked dendritic beading and swelling were reported in the hippocampus.13 More recently, it was shown that, 24 h post-injury, dendritic spine loss could be detected both in the ipsi- and contralateral hemisphere.90 Alterations are persistent, given that changes in the cortical dendritic arbor have been reported at 4 months post-CCI.91 A significant decrease in the post-synaptic marker, PSD-95, has been reported post-CCI, at a time when animals displayed cognitive impairment.92
+It has been shown that even mild experimental TBI, which is not associated with development of a lesion cavity, leads to dendritic degeneration of the apparently spared neurons in the perilesional area, and to loss of synapses, as evidenced using synaptophysin immunostaining, as early as 3 days after injury.

+Furthermore, in the same mild CCI mouse model, altered dendritic spine density and marked dendritic beading and swelling were reported in the hippocampus.

+More recently it was shown that 24 h after injury, the dendritic spine loss could be detected both in the ipsilateral and contralateral hemisphere.
+Alterations are persistent, as changes in the cortical dendritic arbor have been reported at 4 months post-CCI.
+A significant decrease in the post-synaptic marker PSD-95 has been reported after CCI, at a time when the animals displayed cognitive impairment.

 The CCI group on a control diet showed a significant decrease in synaptophysin.
-In contrast, in the CCI-FC group, the level of synaptophysin was almost the same as that found in the craniotomy-control group (one-way ANOVA, p < 0.0001; $F{(2,12)} = 35.5$; Fig. 8A).
-We found a similar trend in the post-synaptic protein, PSD-95,
+In contrast, in the CCI-FC group, the level of synaptophysin was almost the same as that found in the craniotomy-control group (One way ANOVA; p < 0.0001, $F{(2,12)} = 35.5$ ; Fig 8a).
+We found a similar trend in the postsynaptic protein PSD-95, which was reduced after CCI and restored after FC supplementation - however, these changes were not statistically significant (One way ANOVA; p = 0.4188, $F{(2,12)} = 0.9365$ ; Fig. 8b).